Skip to content

 How the tiered rate works

-On this rate plan, you're charged a lower (Tier 1) price for electricity up to a certain threshold in each billing period, and a higher (Tier 2) price for all electricity use beyond that threshold.
-This tiered rate is designed to encourage conservation.
+You’re charged a lower (Tier 1) price for electricity up to a certain threshold in each billing period, and a higher (Tier 2) price for all electricity use afterwards.

 How the Tier 1 threshold is determined